billschnoebelen/cce_blog_old/content/blog/2021-03-01-outfeed-tray/index.md

 Normally if a bandsaw works, you don't think about it.
 Well when I started looking at it closely, it was missing several parts.
 In fact there was nothing original about the outfeed side of the saw.

 The guy before me made some hacks.
-I made some couple of hacks.
+I made few hacks.
 Each hack worked to solve a specific problem.
 They just didn't all work together.
 After looking at some pictures/video of the original saw, I decided to take it a little back to original.

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/2021-03-01-outfeed-tray/stock-saw.jpg" alt="stock Doall C-916M bandsaw as built"><br/>